 Learning from experience - MSP encourages users to record and act on lessons learned when managing programs, especially at major points in program timelines.
 This can have a positive impact even before a program’s conclusion while also providing excellent wisdom for future initiatives

 Designing and delivering a coherent capability - MSP users will define a program’s capabilities in the ‘Programme Blueprint’.
 These capabilities will then be delivered according to the ‘Programme Plan’.
 This, in turn, will control the program’s scope and quality while also keeping users focused on the big picture

 Defining a programme - Once the Programme Brief is approved, it can be used to help create the ‘Programme Definition Document’.
-This will summarise the documentation created at this stage of the process, helping to fully define the upcoming program
+This will summarise the documentation created at this stage of the process, helping to succinctly define the upcoming program

-How can an MSP Certification Help my Business?
+How Can MSP Certification Help My Business?